 The band is rounded out by Noah Pitts on keyboards.
 “He can get a groove going that just makes the sound so soulful,” says Junior.
 “He finds these really interesting riffs that just make the song sound familiar and new at the same time.
 Sort of like new shoes that feel already broken in.”

-With Bert Handy on bass and David Cohen on drums, the rhythm section is tight, simple but interesting.
+The rhythm section is tight, simple but interesting.
 “We work hard on getting really cohesive arrangements.
 This is not a band that just jams to three chords.
 Every measure, every note, every lyric has to serve the groove and melody of the song.
 We all are constantly trying to make the arrangements unique and swinging so hard you’d have to get up and dance,” says Junior.